Last Updated on 03/11/2025

 Instead of developing content and then chasing links, link magnets allow you to build material that offers so much value that other sites feel motivated to connect to it.

 When done correctly, it may be one of the most effective sources of relevant backlinks.
-Before we go any further, it’s crucial to understand that a link magnet does not imply no work.
+Before we proceed, it’s essential to understand that a link magnet does not imply no work.
 It’s not the type of link building that you can set and forget.

 Sure, if you already have great traffic and are regarded as a reliable and significant source of information.
-You may get away with just allowing people to naturally stumble upon it in due time.
+You may be able to get away with simply allowing people to discover it naturally over time.

 For most people, however, it will not suffice.
 According to Ahrefs, the great majority of internet pages receive no search traffic, with one of the primary causes being a lack of links.

-A better strategy to assure the success of your link magnets (which are, by definition, time- and resource-intensive) is to publicize them after they have been published.
+A more effective strategy to ensure the success of your link magnets (which are, by definition, time- and resource-intensive) is to publicize them after they have been published.

 With that said, let’s look at how to create those link magnets.